SSH/SFTP Connection to a Compute Session¶

-Backend.AI supports SSH/SFTP connection to the created container.
-In this section, we will look at how to access container through SFTP with a FileZilla client.
+Backend.AI supports SSH/SFTP connection to the created compute sessions (containers).
+In this section, we will learn how to do it.

-SSH/SFTP connection is supported only on desktop app, and not yet supported on web-based console service.
+SSH/SFTP connection is supported only on desktop apps, and not yet supported on web-based Web-UI service.

 First, create a compute session, then click the app icon (first button) in Control, followed by SSH / SFTP icon.
-Then, a daemon that allows SSH/SFTP access inside the container will be initiated, and the Console app interacts with the daemon through a local wsproxy service.
+Then, a daemon that allows SSH/SFTP access from inside the container will be initiated, and the Web-UI app interacts with the daemon through a local proxy service.

-You cannot establish a SSH/SFTP connection to the container until you click this SSH/SFTP icon.
-When you close the Console app and launch it again, the connection between the local proxy and the Console app is initialized, so the SSH/SFTP icon must be clicked again.
+You cannot establish a SSH/SFTP connection to the session until you click the SSH/SFTP icon.
+When you close the Web-UI app and launch it again, the connection between the local proxy and the Web-UI app is initialized, so the SSH/SFTP icon must be clicked again.

 Next, a dialog containing SSH/SFTP connection information will be pop up.